-When we use your personal data we are regulated under the EU General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal data for the purposes of the GDPR.
-Our use of your personal data is subject to your instructions, the GDPR, other relevant UK and EU legislation and our professional duty of confidentiality.
+When we use your personal data we are regulated under the UK General Data Protection Regulation (UK GDPR) and we are responsible as ‘controller’ of that personal data for the purposes of the UK GDPR.
+Our use of your personal data is subject to your instructions, the UK GDPR, other relevant legislation and our professional duty of confidentiality.

 It would be helpful to start by explaining some key terms used in this policy: